1921042/program/program.md

 Enter the number:5
 Result of factorial is 120
 ```
- ## 20: Write a program to check the numbers are prime or not vpbetween the given range
+ ## 20: Write a program to check the numbers are prime or not between the given range
  ```

 #include<stdio.h>